Do you surround yourself with encouragers or with discouragers?

 9. Encourage Everyone

 Make a point to positively engage everyone in a group.
 I learned this the hard way a number of years ago when a woman I was dating at the time was upset after meeting some of my friends for the first time because they didn’t all acknowledge her.
 Sure, we had met in passing while out and about and this happenstance meeting wasn’t about making formal introductions, but what was perceived as a slight was not intended in the least, yet it produced discouragement rather than encouragement.
 Since then I’ve always made an effort to make eye contact, smile, and speak to everyone in a group at least briefly to help ensure everyone feels seen, appreciated, and included.
 Do not underestimate this; it can go a long way for encouraging others.
-Best off all, it’s easy and it’s FREE!
+Best of all, it’s easy and it’s FREE!

 Some have questioned why I simply haven’t gone back to audition for any of the following seasons of America’s Got Talent—which is a valid question.
 My answer is simple.
 When we make choices and live with the consequences, our goals naturally evolve.
-When I first wanted to audition for the show I wanted to be a famous and successful magician, but today I do not have that same goal burned in my heart.
+When I first wanted to audition for the show I wanted to be a famous and successful magician, but today I don't have that same goal burned in my heart.

-Not long after passing on the audition all those years ago Stephanie and I became engaged to be married, and my whole life changed from that moment forward.
+And here's why, not long after passing on the audition all those years ago Stephanie and I became engaged to be married, and my whole life changed from that moment forward.
 I became dedicated to our relationship and proving what true love can look like, but I was stopped in my tracks just a week to the day after our engagement when Stephanie suddenly and unexpectedly died.
 I struggled for years even to find the will to live again, let alone find excitement and a sense of purpose for living.
 But time is a wonderful healer, and even though Stephanie has now been gone for twelve years, I’m still to this day living out the lessons she taught me.
 She may not be here physically, but her story lives on in the care that I show, the gratitude that I express, and the love that I demonstrate, dedicating every encouraging word, action, and interaction to her memory.